 Or consider my grandma.
 One night she went to bed just as she always did.
 At some point in the middle of the night, she had a stroke, which left half her body paralyzed and her unable to speak.
 She lived the rest of her life in a nursing home being cared for 24 hours a day.

-You see life isn’t as stable and certain as we think, but there is one thing that is certain – our salvation.
-Everything else can be taken from us – Our job, house, health, ability to communicate, our freedom, and even our life – but our salvation is certain.
+But God is not fragile!
+God is not uncertain!
+Our salvation does not hang in the balance, it is a sure thing.
+Everything else can be taken from us — Our job, house, health, ability to communicate, our freedom, and even our life, but our salvation is certain.
 In Romans 8:1 Paul writes,

 “There is therefore now no condemnation for those who are in Christ Jesus.”
 (Ro 8:1)

-(3) We can be thankful in difficult times because God is Sovereign (v.19)
+(3) We can praise God in difficult times because God is Sovereign (v.19)

 God being sovereign means that He is in control of everything.
 As the One who is in control, He either causes or allows everything to happen according to His eternal decree.
 Hearing that might make us uncomfortable because it means there are things that happen that God could have stopped but doesn’t.
 But while God’s sovereignty may initially make us uncomfortable, it ultimately should comfort us because it means God is in control and He can and will work all things out according to His eternal plan.
 Isn’t that what we learn God is doing in the book of Romans?
 In Romans 8:28 we read,